FrozenNode/Laravel-Administrator/docs/field-type-key.md

 <img src="https://raw.github.com/FrozenNode/Laravel-Administrator/master/examples/images/field-type-key.jpg" />

-The `key` field type shouldn't be used in the `edit_fields` array because managing an item's key should be handled internally by Eloquent.
-It will always display automatically for an existing item as an uneditable field, so you don't have to set it.
+The `key` field type can be used to show the primary key's value.
+You cannot make this field editable since primary key values are handled internally by your database.

 	'id' => array(
 		'type' => 'key', //optional...Administrator will know when a field is the model's key